swidler/roam-python/README.md

    		sample for a specific DMR.
 It generates a PNG file in the dump directory
      		(meth_plot<chromosome\>_<DMR index\>.png).
-       		The inputs for this function are the pickled file of the detected DMRs, as well as the unique identifier of the DMR, comprised of the number of chromosome along with the serial number of this DMR among all DMRs in this chromosome (this information can be found in the DMR table output).
-If, for example, we wish to plot methylation in the third DMR along chromosome 5, we would use 5 as chromose number and 3 as the DMR index.
+       		The inputs for this function are the pickled file of the detected DMRs, as well as the unique identifier of the DMR, composed of the number of chromosome along with the serial number of this DMR among all DMRs in this chromosome (this information can be found in the DMR table output).
+If, for example, we wish to plot methylation in the third DMR along chromosome 5, we would use 5 as chromosome number and 2 as the DMR index.

 			-dmi index of DMR
 			-dmc chromosome of DMR

+4. The plot function creates a heatmap of a specific DMR.
+It shows the methylation pattern at the DMR of each individual, overlaid with information on the respective location of CpG islands and genes.
+			When the image pops up, its size can be adjusted, and it can be saved using the button on the window.
+			Once the image is closed, the command prompt will return.
+			The inputs for this function are the same as those for the plotmethylation function, with the addition of the pickled files for each sample, generated in the methylation reconstruction pipeline.